Learning about standards

 As a member on a technical committee at ISO or IEC, a business can influence the future of its market, get early access to cutting edge information and define its competitive environment internationally.
 Simply put: participation in international standards development provides Canadians with an opportunity to influence a document that could affect their lives or business in the future.”

 Getting involved in standards writing is rewarding, challenging, work.
-Getting involved gives you a chance to contribute your knowledge and expertise to Canada’s future, and provides an “…opportunity to influence a document that could affect their lives or business in the future.”
+Getting involved allows you to contribute your knowledge and expertise to Canada’s future.
+It provides an “…opportunity to influence a document that could affect their lives or business in the future.”

 Get involved.
 Contribute.
 It’s worth it!

 © 2014 – 2022, Compliance inSight Consulting Inc.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.